-- Remote working due to the pandemic lockdown damaged the bonds between colleagues in the workplace, so employees became more willing and determined to move for another job.
+- Remote working due to the pandemic lockdown has negatively impacted the bonds between colleagues in the workplace, so employees became more willing and determined to move to another job.
 As a consequence, there is the 'Great Resignation' in which a rash of early retirements occurs and people decide to change their current jobs.

 - More and more organizations assemble or build digital platforms that provide them more competitive advantages and allow them to manage their workers and supply chains in a more effective way.
 This leads to an increase in the talent demand.
 The platforms keep ever-changing, this can result in the escalation in the need for more engineering and IT talent.

-Organizations should not use traditional approaches and channels to find the required talent and survive the intense talent shortage, since they are obsolete and no longer effective enough.
+Organizations may need to look beyond the traditional approaches and channels to find the required talent and survive the intense talent shortage since they could soon become obsolete and no longer effective enough.